 2010 saw Samuel performing Broadway and patriotic music with the Orchestra of Northern New York and performing duos with jazz singer Blanche Smith.
 After moving to Montpelier, Vermont in September of 2010, Samuel was inspired to write more of his own music.
 Since 2011, Samuel has made yearly appearances performing his original music at the Burlington Discover Jazz Festival with his saxophonist twin brother’s group, the Jake Whitesell Quartet.
 While in Montpelier, Vermont, Samuel also performed with the Burlington-based jazz sextet Pine Street Jazz and with the Adirondack Jazz Orchestra.

 In January 2012, Samuel returned to his home town of Potsdam, New York, in order to undertake a master’s degree in piano.
 Samuel completed his master's degree in piano performance with a concentration in piano pedagogy at the Crane School of Music in August 2014.
 As a master’s student, Samuel was awarded an assistantship accompanying students in their lessons, degree recitals, and performance exams.

 From 2012-2016 Samuel maintained a private piano studio and worked as a freelance musician in the Potsdam, New York area, accompanying students on piano at the Crane School of Music at SUNY Potsdam and functioning as rehearsal pianist for and performing with a variety of music ensembles in northern New York state.

-Since July 2016, Samuel has made his home in Burlington, Vermont, maintaining private piano studios in both Burlington and in Potsdam, New York, and working as a versatile freelance musician in Vermont as well as the wider New England area.
+Since August 2016, Samuel has made his home in Burlington, Vermont, maintaining a private piano studio in Burlington and working as a versatile freelance musician in Vermont and the wider New England area.